M

 monopsony (noun)

-In economics: A market situation in which there is only one buyer.
-(OD)
+A market situation in which there is only one buyer.
+(NOA)

 moocher (noun)